"Alaska is an apartheid state": Indigenous Alaskans' long fight for sovereignty and decolonization

 "What you heard in history is simply a treaty ceding Alaska from Russia to the United States – Seward's folly," Barnes laughed, noting that in actuality, it was "really not a legal purchase."

-In 1823, the Supreme Court ruled in Johnson v.
-McIntosh that Native tribes did not have the absolute rights to their land, classifying Indigenous groups as "a people over whom the superior genius of Europe might claim an ascendancy."
+Barnes points to the 1823 Johnson v.
+McIntosh Supreme Court ruling which states that Native tribes did not have the absolute rights to their land, classifying Indigenous groups as "a people over whom the superior genius of Europe might claim an ascendancy."

 The Tee-Hit-Ton v.
-United States of America case in 1955 drew on that precedent and explicitly stated that the "dominant purpose of the whites in America was to occupy the land."
+United States of America case in 1955 drew on that precedent and explicitly stated that the "dominant purpose of the whites in America was to occupy the land," while holding that the Tee-Hit-Ton people were not entitled to compensation for the US' taking of timber from lands in and around the Tongass National Forest.

 Barnes said those decisions "created a standard that Indigenous Peoples are disposable and don't have rights as human beings."

-Members of the US military, who were mostly residents of other states, were allowed to vote in the referendum – in clear violation of international standards of the time which still stand today.
-Meanwhile, many Indigenous Alaskans were barred from participating due to discriminatory literacy tests.
-They even faced fines or jail time if they tried to vote but could not speak, read, or write English.
-Other provisions required at least five white people to vouch for an Indigenous person's competence before they could cast their ballot, while some Indigenous people faced physical threats and outright violence at voting sites.
+Members of the US military, who were mostly residents of other states, were allowed to vote in the referendum – in clear violation of international standards of the time which still stand today, Barnes said.
+He added that many Indigenous Alaskans were barred from participating due to discriminatory literacy tests, while some allegedly faced physical threats and outright violence at polling sites.

 "[Indigenous Peoples] didn't vote.
 Your military and your citizens voted.
 Why were you able to do that and say, 'Oh, it's a melting pot'?"
-Barnes asked.
+Barnes said of the 1958 referendum.
 "You cannot do that to foreign territory under international law and the right to self-determination."

-Just as the statehood vote excluded Alaska Native voices, the state constitution was also drafted without Indigenous participation or consent.
+Just as the statehood vote allegedly excluded many Alaska Native voices, the state constitution was also drafted largely without Indigenous participation or consent, Barnes said.

-The delegates who wrote the constitution came from the US and Europe, and most died and were buried outside Alaska, Barnes explained.
+The delegates who wrote the state constitution came from the US and Europe, and most died and were buried outside Alaska, he explained.
+Territorial legislator Frank Peratrovich was the only Alaska Native of the 55 delegates to the constitutional convention.

 The legacy of white supremacy and Indigenous oppression is still apparent to this day.
-Discriminatory actions have allowed whites to strip Indigenous Peoples of prime real estate on their ancestral lands and profit off the region's rich natural resources.
+Alaska Natives continue to experience gross disparities in wealth, housing, health, education, environmental conditions, and incarceration rates, as powerful interests profit off the region's rich natural resources.

 "The apartheid is there," Barnes insisted.
 "It exists as a part of how they handle property rights and create law and policy."